mk12/sicp/notes/lecture.md

 ```

 - It could be prettier, but that doesn't matter.
 What matters is that we are writing rules directly in our language.
-- `deriv-rules` is simply a list of rules.
+- `deriv-rules` is a list of rules.
+Each rule has the form `(«pattern» «skeleton»)`.
-- Each rule has the form `(LHS RHS)`. `LHS` is a pattern; `RHS` is a skeleton.
+- We have invented two concepts for our language:
-- The forms beginning with question marks in the LHS are called _pattern variables_.
-We have invented them for our language.
+  - The forms beginning with question marks are called _pattern variables_.
-- The forms beginning with colons in the RHS are called _substitution objects_.
-They are skeleton evaluations.
+  - The forms beginning with colons are called _substitution objects_.
-- Once we have this language, we can use it for many things.
-Here is an example, for algebraic simplification:
+- Once we have this language, we can reuse it for other things.
+For example, we can write rules for algebraic simplification:

 ```
 (define algebra-rules